swaggerexpert/cookie/README.md

 **base64url**

 Encodes a string using the [base64url](https://datatracker.ietf.org/doc/html/rfc4648#section-5) algorithm.
-This encoding consists of Base 64 Encoding with URL and Filename Safe Alphabet.
+This encoding consists of Base64 Encoding with URL and Filename Safe Alphabet.

 ```js
 import { base64urlEncoder } from '@swaggerexpert/cookie';